-Based in McLean, Virginia, Ashely has worked at Booz Allen for 12 years in a variety of roles within national security.
-As a project manager leading three contracts with the Office of the Director of National Intelligence, Ashely oversees about 75 employees across three geographic locations and is responsible for managing client relationships, business processes, and tactical sales.
+Based in Denver, Colorado, after recently relocating from the DC area, Ashely has worked at Booz Allen for 13 years in a variety of roles within national security.
+As a project manager supporting the National Reconnaissance Office, he leads three contracts within the Operations and Communications portfolio overseeing about 65 employees across five geographic locations and is responsible for managing client relationships, business processes, and tactical sales.

 Prior to joining Booz Allen, Ashely served on active duty in the Air Force for 6 years as an intelligence officer.
-He’s since earned a master’s degree in national security from Johns Hopkins University and is now a lieutenant colonel in the U.S. Air Force Reserves, which stations him in Germany during service.
+He’s since earned a master’s degree in national security from Johns Hopkins University and is now a lieutenant colonel in the Air Force Reserve, which stations him in Germany during service.
 “Booz Allen has been fantastic helping me balance both careers,” Ashely says.

-As an active member of GLOBE, our LGBTQ employee forum, Ashely says his involvement has “enriched my professional experience and friendships across the firm.”
-Booz Allen is a big place and GLOBE has exposed him to different areas of business and helped him make connections firmwide.
+As an active member of GLOBE+, our LGBTQ+ employee forum, Ashely says his involvement has “enriched my professional experience and friendships across the firm.”
+Booz Allen is a big place and GLOBE+ has exposed him to different areas of business and helped him make connections firmwide.

 While the greater national security community may historically be seen as more conservative, Ashely says, “I always feel I can bring my true self to work.
 My team and leadership have been super supportive; I’ve brought my husband to work events and feel comfortable knowing that there’s an environment of inclusivity promoted from the top down.”

-Ashely says his involvement in Booz Allen's LGBTQ community has been an incredible asset to his career and network, and it’s also helped foster younger talent in the community looking to grow their careers.
-“Diversity—the LGBTQ community and beyond that—is one of the things I look for and consider as I’m growing teams.”
+Ashely says his involvement in Booz Allen's LGBTQ+ community has been an incredible asset to his career and network, and it’s also helped foster younger talent in the community looking to grow their careers.
+“Diversity—the LGBTQ+ community and beyond that—is one of the things I look for and consider as I’m growing teams.”